Rapidly enhanced spin polarization injection in an optically pumped spin ratchet: Introduction

-In what follows, we refer to the incident optical and MW power in Watts as $\xn_e$ and $\xn_r$ respectively.
-These are related to $\{\xk_e,\xk_r\}$ in \zfr{fig1}A, but denote experimentally employed parameters.
-NV centers are optically polarized to the $m_s{=}0$ state, yielding an $e$-polarization, $P_e(t){=}1-\exp(-t\xk_e)$ (\zfr{fig1}B), assuming a monoexponential rate constant $\xk_e$.
-In reality, $\xk_e{=}c_e\xn_e$ is approximately proportional to the optical power applied.
-The absolute $e$-polarization obtained depends on several factors (e.g. interconversion between NV charge states~\cite{Grotz12,Aslam13}) and and is difficult to precisely quantify.

-Optically generated polarization obviates the need for high magnetic fields for DNP.
+DNP is excited at $B_0{=}36$mT through a mechanism involving CW optical and swept MW irradiation (\zfr{fig1}(b)) for period $T$~\cite{Ajoy17, Ajoy18}.
+NV centers are optically polarized to the $m_s{=}0$ state, yielding an $e$-polarization, $P_e(t){=}1-\exp(-t\xk_e)$, assuming a monoexponential rate constant $\xk_e$.
+In reality, $\xk_e{\app}c_e\xn_e$ is approximately proportional to the optical power applied.
+Precisely quantifying the absolute $e$-polarization is difficult due to dependence on several factors (e.g. interconversion between NV charge states~\cite{Grotz12,Aslam13}).
+However, optically generated polarization obviates the need for high magnetic fields for hyperpolarization.
 Lower fields come with significant advantages, such as the availability of high MW powers at low frequencies.

-DNP is excited at $B_0{=}36$mT through a mechanism involving CW optical and swept MW irradiation (\zfr{fig1}B) for period $T$~\cite{Ajoy17, Ajoy18}.
-Each sweep event injects polarization into $e$-proximal nuclei, akin to a \I{``ratchet''} (\zfr{fig1}C).
-Bulk polarization is interrogated via RF induction at 7T.
-We employ pulsed spin-lock readout~\cite{Rhim76,Rhim73b,Ajoy20DD} that permits long $\Cs$ precession lifetimes exceeding 100s, with a decay constant $T_2^{\prime}{>}$20s~\cite{Beatrez21}.
+In our protocol, each MW sweep event injects polarization into $e$-proximal nuclei, akin to a \I{``ratchet''} (\zfr{fig1}(c)).
+Bulk polarization is then readout via RF induction at 7T.
+We employ pulsed spin-lock readout~\cite{Rhim76,Ajoy20DD} that permits interrogation of the $\Cs$ precession for multiple minute-long periods, with a decay constant $T_2^{\prime}{>}$20s~\cite{Beatrez21}.
 Signal is accumulated for the entire period and sampled every 1ns in windows between the pulses.
 As a result, we obtain high measurement fidelity, with integrated SNR as high as $10^8$ per shot~\cite{Beatrez21}.
-This high sensitivity plays an important role in unraveling factors that affect polarization injection rates.
+We employ this high sensitivity to unravel the rate-limiting factors that affect polarization injection rates.